kun-2023/Data-Science-Project-on-Telecom-Churn/README.md

 # Data Science Project on Telecom Customers Churns with Classification and Clustering Models

 ## Case Descriptions
 The project is to analyze customer churn data from a telecom company.
-The features of the data include clients’ general information, their subscription information, and the churn information.
 The goal is to find patterns in clients who has churned, build a predictive machine learning model for forecasting churns, and cluster customers by an unsupervised model so the company can tailor each cluster for a better service and a lower churn rate.
 ## Technology
 Pandas, Python3, Numpy, Seaborn, Matplotlib, Sklearn, Tensorflow
 ## Data Science Methods